SashaBoguraev/BenchMARL/README.md

 This repository will further include the code necessary to evaluate models, once they have been developed.

-This repository, as an active fork, seperately provides full BenchMARL functionality.
-I take no credit for any of BenchMARL's or VMAS' implementation or functionality, and attribute all creidt to the respective authors.

 ## Different Populations:

 ### Universal Population

 The universal population merely consists of agents trained on the VMAS simple reference task, which itself has been adapted from OpenAI's [MPEs](https://github.com/openai/multiagent-particle-envs).
 In this scenario, there are two agents, and three landmarks.
 Agents' goals consist of desiring the other agent to move to a specific location.
 However, goals are not observable agents.
-In its stead, agents can send "communications" consisting of an n-dimensional vector (base setting of 10), in an attempt to communicate their goals.
-Agents are cooperatively rewarded by sum distance of their goal agents location from the goal target.
+In its stead, agents can send "communications" consisting of an n-dimensional vector (base setting of 10), in an attempt to complete their goals.
+Our reward function is the L2 distance between their goal agent (the agent they want to move to a specific target) and goal landmark (the landmark they want the agent to move to).
+Agents are cooperatively rewarded by the sum of their individual rewards.

 ### Idiolect Population (Noise Regimen)